 - We can also build other automations that will be triggered by sensors.
 For example, when we open the entrance door, the blinds will hide or the hall light will come on.

 Step by step automation of an intelligent home can be found among our guides.

-The flood sensor has saved my apartment three times and it's one of the best purchases I've ever made.
+The flood sensor has saved my apartment three times now and this is one of the best purchases I have made so far.
 The sensor works in a similar way to the one mentioned above.
-When it detects something (in this case, when it gets wet), it immediately sends information to the gate and begins to squeak.
-The gate then automatically activates the alarm mode (regardless of whether it was turned on) and it also begins to howl and glow red.
-We also get a notification on the phone with information on where the leak was detected.
+When it detects something (in this case, when it gets wet), it immediately sends the information to the gate and starts squeaking.
+The gate then automatically goes into alarm mode (whether or not it was turned on) and it also starts to howl and glow red.
+We also get a notification on the phone with information where the leak was detected.

 Real life story is the use of this sensor only two days after installation.
 We just moved into the apartment and barely installed all home appliances.
 I already had two flood sensors, which I placed next to the washing machine and under the siphon, both in the kitchen.
 One evening, while we were watching TV, suddenly the alarm and flood sensor began to howl, the noise was terrible and my wife and I had no idea what was going on.
 I quickly grabbed my cell phone and looked at the notification that Xiaomi Smart Home had detected a leak at the washing machine.
 The washing machine is built in the kitchen and under it is a strip with a waterproof seal.
 After removing the strip practically flooded us.
 It turned out that the washing machine hose fell out and everything began to flood.
 It took several days to dry the furniture and floor, but if it weren't for the sensor for PLN 30, we would never have known about it, because the strip kept all water from pouring, and we would probably destroy new furniture for the kitchen and the floor.
 Later, there was a leak two more times (again the hose from the washing machine and once the dishwasher), but then we knew where to run to stop it immediately.